cooke001/papers/journal.md

 #Introduction
 Biomass burning things important for some reason.
-Magnitude and direction unclear what they do.
-Measurements by us set out to do something.
+Magnitude and direction unclear what they do see Haywood et al (2000).
+Measurements by us set
+out to do something.